DeborahLacha/ChatbotFinalYearProject/Chatbot/README.md

 #  The Deep-Learning Chatbot

 ## About this Project
-A multipurpose chatbot made using Python3, who can chat with you and help in assisting pancreatic patients .
+A multipurpose chatbot made using Python3, who can chat with you and help in assisting breast patients .
 It uses NLP and Deep-Learning to analyse the user's message, classify it into the a broader category and then reply with a suitable message or the required information.
 It is hosted using flask and is available on heroku at the link specified above.

 ## Project UI
 Home Page: